Static websites are fast. When you deploy static frontends to Vercel, we automatically serve them from every edge of our global Smart CDN network.

 Towards the end of the video, we measure the performance of this dynamic page.
 The response is instant, from our CDN edge.
 Using Serverless Pre-rendering, you can provide an instant experience even with dynamic content.

-- A serverless Vercel Lambda function computes a new copy querying dynamic APIs in the background
+- A Serverless Function computes a new copy querying dynamic APIs in the background.

 In short, you can begin adding this header to any of your Vercel deployments, using whatever technology you like (Next.js, Gatsby, Node.js, Go, Rust...), without any rewrites or lock-in.